I think the question comes up because one of the easiest and first things we humans do for an energy boost is grab a cup of coffee or energy drink.

 And then came Performance Lab® and their new line of supplements in 2018.

-After two years of personally testing this stack I can vouch for its authenticity.
+After three years of personally using this stack I can vouch for its authenticity.
 This stack helps increase energy levels, and when used daily, I can work all day long without getting fatigued.

 And even better – no crash later in the day like you get from using stimulant-based energy drinks.